MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 So, logging requests to stdout is a 50% performance drag on our in-memory kitten server.
 Noted!

 Hurray!
-Our first 'Load Test'.  `ab` has plenty of options for making single requests, but it takes multiple requests to make a 'use case'.
+Our first 'Load Test'.  `ab` has plenty of options for making single requests.

+If we wanted to test more than one URL, [seige](http://manpages.ubuntu.com/manpages/hardy/man1/siege.1.html) is a good alternative.

+But, it takes logic to make a 'use case'.
 For that, we'll need something stronger.

 ## An Endurance Test